steemit/smt-whitepaper/smt-manual/manual.md

 - When `min_steem_units` and `hard_cap_steem_units` are revealed before the `announced_launch_time`, the launch is an *on-time launch*.
 The launch logic is executed by the blockchain as soon as `announced_launch_time` arrives, regardless of further user action.
 - When `min_steem_units` and `hard_cap_steem_units` have not been revealed before the `announced_launch_time`, the launch will be a *delayed launch*.
 The launch logic is executed by the blockchain when `min_steem_units` and `hard_cap_steem_units` have been revealed.
-- If the launch is delayed, then any contributor may use `smt_refund_operation` to get their STEEM back at any time after `announced_launch_time` and before the launch logic is executed.
+- If the launch is delayed, then any contributor may use `smt_refund_operation` to get their STEEM back at any time after `announced_launch_time`, and before the launch logic is executed.

 The reasons for this design are as follows: